BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Storage/Filesystem.md

+#                  Structure of the HDD

+HDD-Disk is divided into blocks of, say, 4KB.

+Different blocks play different roles:
+* Store data
+* Table of `Inodes`-`struct`s - for both files, hard-links, folders, and soft-links
+* Allocation structures - tracks whether other blocks are free or holds data/`Inodes`.
+These structures may be different for blocks that keep data or Inodes.
+It may be:
+    * Free List - there is a single pointer in the Superblock that points to the 1st free block.
+1st free block keeps pointer to the next free block and so on.
+    * Bitmap - each bit say whether block is free (0) or in use (1)
+* Superblock - keeps information about file system, so the OS may know what it needs to do:
+    * Number of blocks
+    * Where the Table of the Inodes begins
+    * File system type
+    * other...

 #                  Inode

-Inode is a `struct` that holds the meta-data about some file.
+Inode is a `struct` that holds the meta-data about some file, hard-link, soft link, or directory.

 All inodes reside on disk.

 A copy of active INodes are usually cached in memory to speed up access.

-I-Node is a C-struct contains:
+`Inode` is a C-`struct` that contains:
 * ID of device containing file
-* Inode number (I-Number) - Numeric id of a file (it's low-level name)
+* Inode number (I-Number) - Numeric id of a file (it's low-level name).
+Inodes are find by it
 * Protection
 * Number of hard links
 * User ID of owner